wragge/dfat-documents-web/_volumes/volume-26-australia-and-papua-new-guinea-1966-1969/291-submission-no-654-barnes-to-cabinet.md

 ---
+doc_date: '1969-07-08'
+doc_num: 291
+doc_order: 291
+naa_refs:
+- naa_barcode: 3325118
+  naa_control_symbol: '654'
+  naa_series: A5868
+  reference: '[NAA: A586, 654]'
-title: "291 Submission No. 654, Barnes To Cabinet"
+title: Submission No. 654, Barnes To Cabinet
-volume: "Volume 26: Australia and Papua New Guinea, 1966–1969"
+vol_full_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
-doc_id: 9799
 vol_id: 26
-doc_date: 1969-07-08
+vol_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
 ---

-# 291 Submission No. 654, Barnes To Cabinet

 Canberra, 8 July 1969

 Confidential

  **Territory of Papua and New Guinea Bougainville copper project**

  _Purpose_

 The purpose of this submission is to inform Ministers on the progress of this project and to seek Cabinet approval for the temporary and conditional use of Asian workers during the construction phase.

  _Background_

 2\.
-In 1967 (Decision No. 258 of 18th April)1 Cabinet endorsed arrangements for an agreement between the P.N.G.
+In 1967 (Decision No. 258 of 18th April)[1](#f1) Cabinet endorsed arrangements for an agreement between the P.N.G.
 Administration and a subsidiary of Conzinc Riotinto of Australia Ltd. (Bougainville Copper Pty.
 Ltd.) for copper mining development on Bougainville Island in New Guinea.

 3\.
 The agreement was ratified by the Mining (Bougainville Copper Agreement) Ordinance 1967 of the Territory House of Assembly.
 The Agreement provides that 20% of the operating company’s equity capital may be taken up by the Administration or an approved authority on behalf of or by the people of the Territory.
 There will be a three year tax holiday and certain other concessions to the Company during the early period of production, but when full company tax becomes payable, the rate will be 50% of taxable income (as against the present Territory company tax rate of 22½%).

 4\.
 At the time of the negotiations, the Company envisaged that some 10 million tons of ore would be processed annually and production would be of the order of 200,000 tons of copper concentrate per year.
 Later feasibility studies have favoured a much larger scale of operations and at full production it is now planned to process some 30M tons of ore per year, with an expected annual yield in the region of 470,000 tons of copper concentrate.

  _Status of project_

 5\.
 The Company says it has taken an ‘in-house’ decision to go ahead and to spend $35M in 1969 on a port, access roads, town sites and other facilities.
 A public announcement of a final decision to go ahead will be made later this year after completion of a detailed evaluation study and confirmation of credit arrangements.
 The capital structure has not yet been determined but it seems likely to be $100M equity and $200M credit.
 The Company has been granted a mining lease and discussions are in progress on the grant of the auxiliary leases.

  _Government option to equity shareholding_

 6\.
 The Company does not intend to offer the Administration the 20% equity until it has made a public announcement on the future of the project.
 The Administration will then have six months to take up the offer. lf the offer is accepted, the Administration will be required to subscribe $20M ($10M in each of the years 1969/70 and 1970/71).